-In addition to television and film, he was worked extensively with various regional theatres including: The Ahmanson Theatre, The Mark Taper Forum, The Geffen, The Milwaukee Rep, South Coast Rep, and TheatreWorks Palo Alto.
-He’s workshopped and premiered many plays including The Prince of Atlantis, directed by Warner Shook (The Kentucky Cycle); Dr. Cerberus, by Roberto Aguirre-Sacasa (Spiderman: Turn off the Dark, “Glee“); and a new version of Pal Joey, directed by Peter Schneider (The Lion King.)
-He recently appeared Off-Broadway in the acclaimed nightclub act All Hail the Queen, with Olivier Award-winner Lesli Margherita.
+He has worked extensively with various regional theatres including: The Ahmanson Theatre, The Mark Taper Forum, The Geffen, The Milwaukee Rep, South Coast Rep, and TheatreWorks Palo Alto.
+He has workshopped and premiered many plays including The Prince of Atlantis, directed by Warner Shook (The Kentucky Cycle); Dr. Cerberus, by Roberto Aguirre-Sacasa (American Psycho The Musical, “Glee“); and a new version of Pal Joey, directed by Peter Schneider (The Lion King.)

 Click here for his acting resume.

+He is the recipient of the 2016 ASCAP Foundation Cole Porter Award.
 He won the 2007 Tennessee Williams One-Act Competition for his play Weïrd.
 His play A Roz By Any Other Name was the winner of the 2007 Henrico County Theatre One-Act Competition.
 Both are published in The Best American Short Plays 2007-2008.
-His play Death Valley DQ received 3rd Prize in the McClean Drama Company’s 10-minute Play Contest, and an honorable mention at American Globe Theatre’s 18th annual fifteen-minute play festival.
+His play Death Valley DQ received 3rd Prize in the McClean Drama Company’s 10-minute Play Contest, and an honorable mention at American Globe Theatre’s 18th annual fifteen-minute play festival in New York City.